tjhickey724/compiler_design/notes/optimization/README.md

 [Liveness Analysis](LivenessAnalysis.md) - a key idea in register allocation is to know which variables need to be stored in the memory at any given point in the program.
 Variables which won't be used again don't need to be in registers and hence their space can be occupied by another variable.
 This is called liveness analysis and we first show how to do this for a basic block.

+## Converting a Basic Block to a Directed Acyclic Graph